Gravitational wave echos from physical black holes: Echos from the scattering of wave packets

 This part applies Fourier analysis to echos in Figures \ref{fig:mbwaveform} and \ref{fig:fbwaveform} to examine their frequency spectrum.
 We see that each of the echos are isolated inside a specific time interval.
 Hence the Fourier transformation of the echos can be computed via \cite{jcap}

 where $t_{i}$ and $t_{f}$ are the beginning and the ending of the time interval of a specific echo signal, respectively.
 The spectrum of echos from physical black holes are presented in Fig.\ref{fig:spec}(a) and (b), while that from ECO are presented in Fig.\ref{fig:spec}(c) and (d).
 We see that the peak frequency of the first and second echos from ECO are both located at roughly $0.4$.
 For the physical black hole, the peak frequency of the first echo is about $0.4$, while that of the second echo is about $0.25$.
 This is a quantitative demonstration of Doppler shift from the reflection on the collapsar surface.
 Comparing Figure \ref{fig:spec}(b) and \ref{fig:spec}(d), we easily see that the second echo from physical black holes is fainter than that from ECO.
-Examine Figure \ref{fig:spec}(a) and \ref{fig:spec}(c), since the area enclosed by the power spectrum and horizontal axis represents the energy of the echo signal, we can confirm that the first echo from physical black hole is also weaker than that from ECO, as expected.
-The reason this difference is not so clear in the time domain waveform Figure \ref{fig:mbwaveform} and \ref{fig:fbwaveform} is that, the radial speed of the collapsar surface is set to be relatively small in order to see desired echo signal in our computational resources, thus yielding a smaller Doppler red shift factor.
+Examine Figure \ref{fig:spec}(a) and \ref{fig:spec}(c), since the area enclosed by the power spectrum and horizontal axis represents the energy of the echo signal, we can see that the first echo from physical black hole is also weaker than that from ECO, as expected.
+The reason this difference is unclear in the time domain waveform Figure \ref{fig:mbwaveform} and \ref{fig:fbwaveform} is that, the radial speed of the collapsar surface is set to be relatively small in order to see desired echo signal in our computational resources, thus yielding a smaller Doppler red shift factor.

-Figure \ref{fig:spec}(c) and (d) give a demonstration of our statements on the relation between the reflectivity of the centrifuge potential and wave frequencies at the end of above subsection.
+Figure \ref{fig:spec}(c) and (d) give a demonstration on the tendency of the centrifuge potential barrier reflecting the low frequency components, as we mentioned in Sec.
+3.2.2.
 Comparing Figure \ref{fig:spec}(c) and (d) we see that the high frequency component in the first echo is absent in the second echo.
-Similar things also happen in Figure \ref{fig:spec} (a) and (b) but not so obviously.
+Similar things also happen in Figure \ref{fig:spec}(a) and (b) but not so obviously.
 This can be understood the following way.
 We assign a reflection factor $R(\omega)$ and a transmitting factor $T(\omega)=1-R(\omega)$ to the centrifuge potential.
-For a specific potential with finite height, $T(\omega)$ has an overall dentation to decrease to the lower frequency region.
+For a specific potential with finite height, $T(\omega)$ has an overall tendation to decrease with lower frequency.
 This explains what we see in Figure \ref{fig:spec}(c) and (d).
 That is, the high frequency component of the first echo is transmitted outside through the centrifuge potential and the low frequency component is reflected back and left for the second echo.